vralle/webpack-html-bundler-starter-templates/projects/eta-exteded/README.md

   });
   ```

 2\.
-Using the `markdown-it` property after initialization:
+Using `markdown-it` property after initialization:

 ```js
 const eta = new EtaExtended();